marcusbritanicus/PdfWidget/README.md

 We also disable them using the flags `-DNOCJK -DTOFU`.
 To disable gl, we use `HAVE_GLUT=np` and use `-fPIC` so that we can link it with other shared objects.
 Though the source is nearly 11 MiB in size the library is ~8 MiB and the libpdfwidget.so will be after linking to mupdf ~3 MiB which is a decent size.

+### Known issues
+- In the example implementation, changing the zoom causes the document to scroll to page 1.
+- Changing the zoom in the example implementation causes my system to freeze up at times.